E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

   - For `OpenRC` users, please double-check if there is a `/bin/gentoo-pipewire-launcher` exist.

-    For desktop environments that honour auto-start files, such as KDE Plasma, you don't need any extra steps.
+    For desktop environments that honor auto-start files, such as KDE Plasma, you don't need any extra steps.

     For others, please refer to https://wiki.gentoo.org/wiki/PipeWire#OpenRC